-The size of the advertising must not exceed 300 cm in one block on the front of the jersey and 50 cm on each jersey sleeve.
-In the case of a sleeveless jersey the advertising can either be placed on the shoulder or on the collar but limited to the max size 50 cm.
+The size of the advertising must not exceed 300 cm2 in one block on the front of the jersey and 50 cm2 on each jersey sleeve.
+In the case of a sleeveless jersey the advertising can either be placed on the shoulder or on the collar but limited to the max size 50 cm2.